Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Downstream Tasks

 Then, to assess whether the LLM espouses one particular moral foundation or not, we calculate the fraction of dilemmas (1) where the model either advised to take the action which is foundation-aligned or (2) advised not to take the action which is foundation-misaligned.
 A higher value would indicate an overall stronger alignment with the corresponding moral foundation.

-\textbf{Validation of GPT4o's Judgment. }Two of the paper's authors manually annotated 100 randomly LLM answers to see if it aligns with the given action or not.
-Agreement betweeb annotators was near universal and two disagreements were resolved after discussion.
+\textbf{Validation of GPT4o's Judgment. }Two of the paper's authors manually annotated 100 random LLM answers to see if they align with the given action or not.
+Agreement between annotators was near universal and two disagreements were resolved after discussion.
 When compared against the GPT4o annotation, we found that the human label and GPT4o label matched 88\% of the time.
-Deviations were typically due to long answers from
+Deviations were typically due to ambiguous model answers.